MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 ### Display

-* The single data point across the zoom slider, displays a misleading date range for the total activities and users.
+* Using a single data point with the zoom slider displays a misleading date range for the *Total activities and users* visual.

 * When drilling down to a workspace, the *Expand All* feature doesn't update the *Most Active Capacities* visual title.